Is drug addiction a disease? Yes, it’s not a choice. Many people still do not know that substance use disorder is a chronic illness.

 Opioid addiction is currently still the number one substance use disorder that plagues Americans.
 Currently, we are on the fourth wave of the opioid epidemic and fighting the invasion of fentanyl tooth and nail.

 The fatal harm of opioid addiction is overdose.
 An opioid overdose occurs when the drug overwhelms and interrupts the brain’s and body’s natural ability to breathe.
 You can identify if someone is experiencing an opioid overdose based on their breathing.
-If it is slow, shallow, irregular or stopped altogether, it is time to act.
-Especially if their face color has turned a paler color, they are unresponsive to stimuli and more.
+It is time to act if it is slow, shallow, irregular, or stopped altogether.
+Especially if their face color has turned paler, they are unresponsive to stimuli, and more.

 On a day-to-day basis, opioid addiction can have several adverse effects on how you operate and experience things.
-You may experience mental fog, nausea and constipation.
+You may experience mental fog, nausea, and constipation.
 In addition to potentially developing a dependency on the drug, these symptoms can create significant disruptions in your life.
-It isn’t easy to work, balance family life and maintain relationships with friends.
+Working, balancing family life, and maintaining relationships with friends is difficult.

 Some of the medications you can expect to take while undergoing MAT are buprenorphine and naloxone, as well as methadone.
 These medications relieve opioid withdrawal symptoms and curb cravings, making it much easier to abstain.
 Many people who attempt to stop using opioids on their own cannot get past the severe withdrawals and relapse shortly after.